-The well integrity of the injection and deep monitoring wells will be monitored using a range of internal and external mechanical integrity evaluation methods.
-Initially, a mechanical integrity test (MIT) will be performed on the injection well following the well completion to confirm internal integrity as per the Pre-Operations Testing Plan, Permit Section 5, (40 CFR 146.82(a)(8), 146.87).
+The well integrity of the injection, deep monitoring and above confining zone (ACZ) wells will be monitored using a range of internal and external mechanical integrity evaluation methods.
+Initially, a mechanical integrity test (MIT) will be performed on the injection well following the well completion to confirm internal integrity as per the Pre-Operations Testing Plan (40 CFR 146.82(a)(8), 146.87).
 External mechanical integrity will be confirmed through annual temperature logging and compared to baseline temperature logging data to identify any deflections from the temperature gradient that could indicate fluid flow behind the casing (40 CFR 146.90 (e)).